 What is Shamanism / Mysticism?

-We all come from the communal tent, and we are all part of One system.
+We all come from the communal tent, and we are all part of the Infinite One.
 It is so beneficial to remember this humbling truth, so we can drop the illusion of separation and live in harmony with each other and with other life forms.
-This knowing, and by extension, practicing personal accountability is behind all ancient spiritual practices.
+This knowing is the backbone of ancient spiritual practices and encourages a sense of personal responsibility.

 The practice of mysticism / shamanism may take different forms depending on your belief system.
-For me the guiding principles of spiritual harmony and overall health are to maintain a kind connection with others, have compassion to self and honour the One.
-When we are in the habit of living in this way, we can access the infinite, positive, healing energy, and we can truly thrive.
+For me the guiding principles of spiritual harmony and overall health are to maintain a kind and compassionate connection with self and others and to honour the unity of all.
+When we are in the habit of living this way, we can thrive.

-I can offer classic shamanic interventions, such as soul retrieval, extraction of negative energy, or psychopomp work.
-Yet, I found that it is best for people to do their own emotional and spiritual work in order to achieve lasting integration and wholeness.
-I am grateful and honoured to be a part of your healing journey if you so choose.
+Rather than doing shamanic work for you, I found that it is best for you to do your own emotional and spiritual work in order to achieve lasting integration and wholeness.

 ”I just had this beautiful experience of being in an extremely triggering situation with non-attachment.
 That moved me deeper into the heart.